ELM: A Hybrid Ensemble of Language Models for Automated Tumor Group Classification in Population-Based Cancer Registries: Implementing ELM

 \subsubsection{Test Data}

-To ensure that our test data does not have any label noise, we use a curated set of 2058 pathology reports, randomly selected from the year 2023/2024.
-The pathology reports are individually labeled by our subject matter experts and are unseen by the models during the training process.
-Dataset size per tumor group is presented in the Appendix.
+To ensure unbiased evaluation, we constructed a test set of 2,058 pathology reports randomly selected from 2023-2024 data.
+Each report was individually labeled by expert cancer registrars specifically for this evaluation, ensuring report-level (not patient-level) ground truth labels.
+These reports were completely unseen during model training.
+Test set size per tumor group is detailed in the Appendix.